nmaas-platform/nmaas-docs/docs/guides/domain-admin-guide.md

 ### Changing User Role in a Domain

-In order to change user's role assigned in a domain the domain administrator needs to open the user details view by clicking on the respective entry on the users lists, select proper role from the drop down selector in the `Privileges` section and confirm the new assignment by clicking on the `Add/Update` button.
+To change user's role assigned in a domain, the domain administrator needs to open the user details view by clicking on the respective entry on the users lists, select proper role from the drop down selector in the `Privileges` section and confirm the new assignment by clicking on the `Add/Update` button.

 !!! info
     User is not allowed to update his own role in domain